-Based on the results of the RAM and impact assessment, both the preferred and alternative 2 layouts are considered acceptable from a freshwater ecosystem management perspective, with implementation of the control measures outlined in this report.
+Based on the results of the RAM and impact assessment, the preferred layout, and alternatives 2 and 3 layouts are considered acceptable from a freshwater ecosystem management perspective, with implementation of the control measures outlined in this report.
 Based on the provision that all control measures that are stipulated in this report be implemented, the project can be authorised under the strict provision that there must be clear evidence of a viable offset and compensation plan that ensures that there is no net loss of biodiversity.
 These compensation, offsetting and rehabilitation commitments as determined by an offset and rehabilitation plan would need to be legally binding on the applicant.